lineuxyz/thema-switcher/README.md

 <img src="https://img.shields.io/badge/made%20by-Lineu%20Pastorelli-brightgreen"/>
 </a>

-<h3 style="text-align: center">🌞 Thema Switcher 🌛</h3>
+<h3 align="center">🌞 Thema Switcher 🌛</h3>

-<p style="text-align: center;">This project was created with the intention of helping people like me to exchange themes within their applications.
+<p align="center">This project was created with the intention of helping people like me to exchange themes within their applications.
 </p>